How important is the maintenance department in a manufacturing plant?

 We have even spoken to maintenance managers who have told us they have had to threaten to quit before they could purchase our FastMaint CMMS software!
-While this may sound unbelievable it is a sad fact that in many manufacturing organizations the maintenance team gets no respect.
-Here we will attempt to list some benefits that CMMS software can offer a manufacturing plant – this may make it easier to get the approvals you need to purchase the right product for your organization.
+While this may sound unbelievable it is a sad fact that in many manufacturing organizations the maintenance team gets little respect.
+Here we will attempt to list some benefits that CMMS software can offer a manufacturing plant.
+This may make it easier to get the approvals you need to purchase the right product for your organization.

-- Unable to deliver quality desired because of machine not working to specifications: This can be a much more insidious problem and may not be caught early enough if product quality control is not rigorous.
-The worst case results in poor quality product being sent to customers.
-Dissatisfied customers then cancel orders resulting in enormous losses to companies.
-This can be fatal if the company is selling to a few big customers – losing them may force the company into bankruptcy.
+This is a much more insidious problem.
+If product quality control is not rigorous, it may not be caught early on.
+Customers will get poor quality products.
+Dissatisfied customers then cancel orders resulting in losses to companies.
+This can be fatal if the company is selling to just a few big customers.
+Losing them may force the company into bankruptcy.
 Again proper maintenance of machinery especially preventive maintenance helps ensure that equipment is running as per specifications.
 Having records from CMMS software of maintenance work done can help identify problem equipment that need to be replaced.

-- Inability to manage costs of maintenance & equipment downtime: Maintenance statistics collected by the maintenance software makes it easier to report to upper management on the status of the maintenance management program.
-These statistics can be put in a short easy to understand report that can be easily shared and understood.
-More detailed analysis can help maintenance managers identify problems with equipment, staffing, spare parts and more resulting in a much more effective maintenance management program over time.
+The maintenance software automatically calculates maintenance statistics.
+This makes it easier to report to upper management on the status of the maintenance management program.
+You can get these statistics in a short and easy to understand format (see example below) that you can share.
+More detailed analysis can help maintenance managers find problems with equipment, staffing, spare parts and more.
+This results in a more effective maintenance management program over time.

 Maintenance Management Software Selection Guide